lassilaiho/compression-algorithms-tiralabra/docs/user-manual.md

 ## Performance report

 Running `make perf-report` generates a performance report for both programs.
+The report requires GNU time to be available in the path.
 The output is written in CSV format to `huffman-stas.csv` and `lz77-stats.csv` for Huffman coding and LZ77, respectively.
 The report includes average compression and decompression time, peak memory usage as well as original and compressed file sizes for each test file in `test/files` directory.

 By default each test file is compressed and decompressed five times and the measured runtimes are averaged to improve accuracy.
 The number of iterations can